Funeral Costs in Pennsylvania: What Families Pay in 2026

 Frequently Asked Questions

-How much does a funeral cost in Pennsylvania?
+What does a typical Pennsylvania funeral cost in 2026?

 Is cremation cheaper than burial in Pennsylvania?

-Yes.
-In Pennsylvania, direct cremation ($2,000) can save families $6,500 or more compared to a traditional funeral with burial ($8,500 plus cemetery costs).
-The cremation rate in Pennsylvania is currently 52%, near the national average of approximately 60%.
+Yes — significantly.
+In Pennsylvania, direct cremation at $2,000 saves families roughly $6,500 compared with the $8,500 traditional funeral plus cemetery costs.
+The Pennsylvania cremation rate currently sits at 52%, near the national average of about 60%.
 The Northeast has a higher concentration of funeral homes per capita, which can give families more options for comparison shopping.

 Does Pennsylvania require embalming?

-Pennsylvania does not legally require embalming in most circumstances.
-Embalming is a choice, not a legal requirement, though some funeral homes may require it as a matter of policy for open-casket viewings.
-Refrigeration is typically available as an alternative.
+Pennsylvania law does not require embalming in most situations.
+It is generally a choice, not a legal obligation — though a funeral home may insist on it as an internal policy for certain open-casket viewings.
+Refrigeration is almost always a valid substitute.
 Some Northeastern states have specific regulations around timeframes for disposition.
 Check with your local funeral board for current requirements.
-Under the FTC Funeral Rule, providers cannot claim embalming is legally required without citing specific legal authority.
+Under the FTC Funeral Rule, no provider may claim embalming is legally required without pointing to a specific statute.

-What is the cheapest funeral option in Pennsylvania?
+What is the least expensive way to handle a funeral in Pennsylvania?

 How can I find affordable funeral homes in Pennsylvania?